tbidne/monad-effects/README.md

 * Multiple implementations (e.g. mocking)

 Most effects are thin wrappers over common functionality e.g. a `base` module or popular library API.

+NOTE: Although this is "MTL-style", the only transformer we provide instances for is `ReaderT`.

 # Effects